adsbypasser/adsbypasser/CONTRIBUTING.md

     e.g.: It does not redirect.

-7. What were you expected instead?
+7. What did you originally expected?

     e.g.: It should redirect properly.

+The more information you provide, the easier the issue could be addressed.

 ## Feature Request

-Any feature request is welcome, but won't always be accepted.
+Any feature request is welcome but won't always be accepted.

 ### Opening an issue to request a feature